mrrooijen/dotfiles/README.md

 This configuration attempts to be as minimal as possible, preferring built-in options where viable.

 The installations and configurations serve as a minimal foundation to build on.
-Elixir and Ruby installations are configured to be managed with [kiex], [ruby-install] and [chruby].
+Elixir and Ruby installations are configured to be managed with [kiex], [rvm].
 Additional software such as PostgreSQL and Docker can be installed using [homebrew].

 #### Installation